eepdev/vaults/README.md

 # current_vaults.json
+List of Adamant's active vaults on Polygon

+# arbitrum_vaults.json
-List of Adamant's active vaults
+List of Adamant's active vaults on Arbitrum